ABOUT US

 UNESCO CREATIVE CITIES NETWORK

-UNESCO Creative Cities Network (UCCN) is a network of 295 cities across the globe that are working towards the common goal of placing creativity, and cultural industries, at the heart of their development plans.
-By joining the network, cities commit to sharing their best practices and developing partnerships.
+UNESCO Creative Cities Network (UCCN) is a network of more than 370 cities across the globe that are working towards the common goal of placing creativity, and cultural industries, at the heart of their development plans.

 What We Do